in28minutes/spring-microservices-v3/05.kubernetes/README.md

-# Docker
+# Kubernetes and Microservices

 ## Images

 You can reuse these images instead of creating and pushing new container images

 - Currency Exchange Service
-	- v11 - in28min/mmv2-currency-exchange-service:0.0.11-SNAPSHOT
+	- v11 - in28min/mmv3-currency-exchange-service:0.0.11-SNAPSHOT
-  - v12 - in28min/mmv2-currency-exchange-service:0.0.12-SNAPSHOT
+  - v12 - in28min/mmv3-currency-exchange-service:0.0.12-SNAPSHOT
 - Currency Conversion Service
-	- in28min/mmv2-currency-conversion-service:0.0.11-SNAPSHOT
+	- in28min/mmv3-currency-conversion-service:0.0.11-SNAPSHOT
     - Uses CURRENCY_EXCHANGE_SERVICE_HOST
-  - in28min/mmv2-currency-conversion-service:0.0.12-SNAPSHOT
+  - in28min/mmv3-currency-conversion-service:0.0.12-SNAPSHOT
     - Uses CURRENCY_EXCHANGE_URI

 ## URLS